 Business Parameter 1-12

 These parameters can contain any custom value for a particular customer contact such as Account Type, Customer Email.
 The length of the data in these parameters can be defined as per the integration specifications locked with ExpertFlow.
-The length of each of these parameters cannot be more than 40 characters.
+The system allows storing a maximum of 255 characters in each of these parameters.

 Using RESTful APIs